Clinical trials

 What medical drug, treatment, and/or device will be used during the study?

-What tests, procedures, and drug dosages will participants be subjected to?
+Which tests, procedures, and drug dosages will participants undergo?

 *Participants must be fully aware of this important information so there aren’t any surprises or misunderstandings once the clinical trial starts.